 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Ternstroemia japonica is a Evergreen Shrub up to 3.50 metres tall.
+Ternstroemia japonica is an evergreen shrub that can grow up to 3.50 metres tall.

 E. Asia - China, Japan and the Himalayas where it grows at elevations of 1,200 - 1,500 metres.